-World-renowned flamenco, rock and pop musicians, The Gipsy Kings featuring Nicolas Reyes and Tonino Baliardo will make their way to Australia in 2021 after announcing new, rescheduled tour dates.
-Their original tour, set for April 2020, have been moved almost 12 months and will see the musicians land in Australia in March and April next year.
-As founding members, songwriters and singers, Tonino Baliardo and Nicolas Reyes continue The Gipsy Kings long family tradition.
+World-renowned flamenco, rock and pop musicians, The Gipsy Kings – featuring Nicolas Reyes and Tonino Baliardo – will make their way to Australia in 2021.
+As founding members, songwriters and singers, Baliardo and Reyes continue The Gipsy Kings long family tradition.

 Grammy-winning singer-songwriter, producer, multi-instrumentalist and vocal powerhouse Tori Kelly honours her deepest musical passion and delivers an R&B-infused, infectiously melodic take on classic gospel throughout her heartfelt live performances.
-Now she will bring her heart-achingly beautiful live show to Australian stages in April 2021.
 Kelly says, “Playing these songs live is a reminder that everyone goes through these sorts of things, and we all need to know that we’re not alone.
 If I were to put out an album that didn’t talk about these personal stories, I would just be faking it and hiding from the truth.”

-After a three-year absence, electronic violinist, dancer, and composer, Lindsey Stirling is still headed back to Australia, the tour dates to support her fifth studio album, 2019’s Artemis have been rescheduled.
-Originally locked in for May 2020, Stirling will now grace our stages in May 2021, Stirling confirmed in a Facebook post saying, “Australia, while I’m disappointed I won’t be seeing you this month as planned, I am excited to share that we have rescheduled the dates for May 2021!
+After a three-year absence, electronic violinist, dancer, and composer, Lindsey Stirling is still headed back to Australia to support her fifth studio album, 2019’s Artemis.
+Stirling confirmed in a Facebook post saying, “Australia, while I’m disappointed I won’t be seeing you this month as planned, I am excited to share that we have rescheduled the dates for May 2021!
 I can’t wait to bring the Artemis tour to you next year and I hope that you can hold on to your tickets.”

 Don’t panic, the incredible Bon Iver is still bringing his music to Australian stages, it’s just a little later than he’d first planned.
-Originally locked in for May and June this year, the shows were set to mark his first full tour Down Under in nine years.
 Bon Iver’s last extensive tour of Australia was back in 2012, though the band performed in Sydney for Vivid LIVE in 2016.
 Next year’s shows come off the back of the band’s sensational fourth album i,i (pronounced eye-comma-eye) which was released in August 2019.

-Legendary Los Angeles grunge band L7 are still set to make their return to Australia for another loud and powerful string of shows.
+Legendary Los Angeles grunge band L7 will now bring their comeback record, Scatter The Rats, to our shores in May 2021.
 The all-female force were one of the most influential bands of the ’90s, and if their 2016 Australian tour was anything to go by, the band proved they have lost none of their grit or power.
-Originally locked in to play shows in Australia this May, L7 will now bring their comeback record, Scatter The Rats, to our shores in May 2021.

-Her latest single ‘Charlie’ – written about her beloved family dog – is still giving us in the feels, and now Mallrat will take the single, alongside the rest of the glittery tracks from her recent EP Driving Music, on the road in January 2021.
-First locked in for May and June, this tour will have Mallrat bringing her magic to some of Australia’s favourite stages.
+Her smash-hit single ‘Charlie’ – written about her beloved family dog – is still giving us in the feels, and now Mallrat will take the single, alongside the rest of the glittery tracks from her recent EP Driving Music, on the road in January 2021.

-Following a successful US tour, Boy & Bear were ready to return home for a huge Australian headline tour to support their brilliant comeback album Suck On Light.
-The dates, originally locked in for March, April, and May have been rescheduled until November 2020.
-“It probably comes as no surprise that in the interest of everybody’s health and safety, we’ve had to postpone,” Boy & Bear say.
+Boy & Bear will return home for a huge Australian headline tour to support their brilliant comeback album Suck On Light in November 2020.
+“It probably comes as no surprise that in the interest of everybody’s health and safety, we’ve had to postpone,” Boy & Bear says.
 “By keeping your tickets, you keep your funds in the industry at a time when it really needs it, and you help us avoid doubling up on our promotion costs for the rescheduled dates.”
-Tickets to all shows remain valid, except for the Sydney show which has changed venues from the State Theatre.

-Electronic producer Dom Dolla was set to take on his biggest ever Australian tour this May, but rest assured the show will still go on, with rescheduled tour dates locked in for October.
-Dom says,“Hey Australia, thanks for being so patient on the status of my May tour… it’s been an absolute jigsaw puzzle to find new dates amidst all of this madness…I can’t wait to tear the roof off with you all once we’re all allowed out of the house.
+Electronic producer Dom Dolla has rescheduled his tour dates for October.
+Dolla says,“Hey Australia, thanks for being so patient on the status of my May tour… it’s been an absolute jigsaw puzzle to find new dates amidst all of this madness…I can’t wait to tear the roof off with you all once we’re all allowed out of the house.
 In the meantime: stay safe, hold onto your tickets and I’ll see you in October.”

 We knew Fisher wouldn’t leave us hanging, so we’re pretty stoked to hear that his Australian Beach Party is still going ahead – just a little later than originally planned.
 For his first-ever headline tour on Australian soil, he has assembled a who’s who of his Australian and international mates including Booka Shade and Pnau.